microsoft/azure_arc/azure_arc_servers_jumpstart/docs/vm_extension_mma_arm.md

 # Overview

-The following README will guide you on how manage extensions on Azure Arc connected machines.
-Virtual machine extensions are small applications that provide post-deployment configuration and automation tasks such as software installation, anti-virus protection, or to run a custom script.
+The following README will guide you on how to manage extensions on Azure Arc connected machines.
+Virtual machine extensions are small applications that provide post-deployment configuration and automation tasks such as software installation, anti-virus protection, or a mechanism to run a custom script.

 Azure Arc for servers,  enables you to deploy Azure VM extensions to non-Azure Windows and Linux VMs, giving you a hybrid or multicloud management experience that levels to Azure VMs.